DetectiveStrings/FakeNetworkGenerator/README.md

 # lafng

 This is the main part and contains all the functions you need to generate fake network traffic and attack traffics.

+If you use it on your public network interface make sure to run your script as root.

 ## Import
 ```python